raumkraut/toxine/README.md

 *TODO*

-For local installation, download this repo using git, then run `./autogen.sh` in the repo's top-level directory.
+For local installation, download this repo using git or [from github][4], then run `./autogen.sh` in the repo's top-level directory.
 You will need to have [emscripten][5] installed.

 License